cogent3/cogent3/doc/cookbook/alignments.rst

     >>> print type(degapped)
     <class 'cogent.core.alignment.SequenceCollection'>

 ..
-TODO the following should be preceded by a section describing the writeToFile method and format argument
+TODO the following should be preceded by a section describing the write method and format argument

 Writing sequences to file
 """""""""""""""""""""""""

-Both collection and alignment objects have a ``writeToFile`` method.
+Both collection and alignment objects have a ``write`` method.
 The output format is inferred from the filename suffix,

 .. doctest::